The end of another year is always a crucial time for me to look for a pretty creative planner notebooks that will fit my lifestyle for the next year.

 As I’m figuring out what to use for the next year, why don’t you join me in my search and let’s dabble into some cute, exciting, pretty and practical planning/journaling tools?
 Here is the list of planners that made my choosing extra difficult because I simply need them all in my life.
 What do you think?

-3. Webster’s Pages Planner – Another colorful planner that is more specific in its categories compared to the Eric Condren Life Planner.
-Its categories include ‘Write it Down’ ( a space to write random things to do and stuff just to free the mind), ‘Memory Keeping’ (the place of monthly to-do’s, photo motivation, quotes and things you just want to be reminded of), ‘Lists to Love’ (for daily menu, shopping lists, to-do lists and such), and ‘Staying Inspired’ (a special space to write down your inspiration or weekly motivational quotes/sayings to keep you going ).
+Another colorful planner that is more specific in its categories compared to the Eric Condren Life Planner.
+Its categories include ‘Write it Down’ ( a space to write random things to do and stuff just to free the mind), ‘Memory Keeping’ (the place of monthly to-do’s, photo motivation, quotes and things you just want to be reminded of), ‘Lists to Love’ (for the daily menu, shopping lists, to-do lists and such), and ‘Staying Inspired’ (a special space to write down your inspiration or weekly motivational quotes/sayings to keep you going ).
 I find this planner pretty compact and practical in its categories and really handy for day to day activities.
 Besides, it’s really girly to have in hand too.
-Price starts at $54.99.
-I found a store in SM Aura that carries this brand and hopefully they would restock for 2017 version.
+The price starts at $54.99.
+I found a store in SM Aura that carries this brand and hopefully they would restock for the 2017 version.

-5. Bullet Journaling – Also called BuJo to planner fanatics.
+Also called BuJo to planner fanatics.
 Now, if you’re like me who can’t seem to find the right planner every year and every day, Bullet Journaling might be the thing for you.
-You start out with a plain notebook and you create your own sections, categories and even your own monthly and weekly spreads if necessary.
-It’s highly-customizable and incredibly cheap to start with – all you needs is a notebook and a pen.
+You start out with a plain notebook and you create your own sections, categories, and even your own monthly and weekly spreads if necessary.
+It’s highly-customizable and incredibly cheap to start with – all you need is a notebook and a pen.
 Got it?
 If you want to know more about how Bullet Journaling works, watch their intro video here.
+I also have collected some tips and inspiration for Bullet Journaling here.

 – One of the local blogs that I follow for Philippine-based planner sticker shops and all-things-about-paper and journaling is a start-up blog by Rej, whom I met in PCPH a while back.
 It’s called The Paper Junkie, where she blogs about anything planner related and some tips and tricks to do it fun and creatively.